scheinerman/LinearAlgebraX.jl/README.md

 # LinearAlgebraX

 This module implements basic linear algebra methods for matrices with exact entries (e.g., `Rational{Int}` values).
 The function names typically match the standard ones in Julia but with an `x` (for "exact") appended.

+The functions in this module work for all types of `Integer`, `Rational`, and `Mod` entries in matrices.
+Other exact numbers may work as well, but are not tested.

+As the goal of this module is always to give exact answers but, at the same time, be type stable, the results of many of these functions are `big`.
+That is, the `detx` of an integer matrix has entries of type `BigInt`.

 ## Functions